We’re here to help

 Defining adjustable-rate mortgage

-An adjustable-rate mortgageāalso known as an ARM or variable-rate mortgageāis a home loan where the interest rate changes throughout the life of the loan.
+An adjustable-rate mortgage—also known as an ARM or variable-rate mortgage—is a home loan where the interest rate (The annual cost to borrow money for your mortgage.
+The rate is expressed as a percentage of your total loan balance and is paid on a monthly basis, along with your principal payment, until your loan is paid off) changes throughout the life of the loan.

 Naming an ARM